plexey/graphql-relay-server/README.md

 - `book_format`
 - `genre_type`

+<a name="populate-tables"></a>

+## Populate Tables

 This project includes mocking utilities to help populate the tables with some data.
 These utilities can be viewed under `src/mock/dbData.ts`.

-Run the following script to populate the tables with mock data:
+Run the following script to populate the tables with some mock data:

 ```bash
 npm run db:populate-tables
 ```

+<a name="start-express-server"></a>

+### Start Express Server

-Now that the postgres database is setup and populated with some data, we can traverse this data via the Relay GraphQL API provided by this project.
+Now that the postgres database is running with populated tables, we can spin up the Express server provided by this project.

-To run the GraphQL API, run the following script:
+This can be done via the following command:

 ```bash
 npm run start
 ```

-This script spins up an Express server exposing three REST endpoints:
+This will spin up an Express server exposing three REST endpoints:

 - `/register` - endpoint to register new user account
 - `/login` - endpoint to login as particular user
 - `/graphql` - endpoint to send GraphQL queries to

+<a name="register-user"></a>

+### Register User

-To use the `/graphql` endpoint we first need to login to the system as one of its users.
-The `/graphql` endpoint expects a [JWT](https://jwt.io/) token to be passed along with every request, and this JWT is obtained when logging in via `/login`.
+To use the `/graphql` endpoint we first need to register as a new user and then login as that user.

-Before we can obtain a JWT, we'll need to register a new user account via the `/register` endpoint.
+See the [register](#register) endpoint documentation for more details.

+Once a new user account has been registered, we can proceed to login as that user.

+<a name="login-user"></a>

+### Login User

+The `/login` endpoint is used to login with a set of user credentials and responds with a [JSON Web Token](https://jwt.io/), or JWT for short.

+See the [login](#login) endpoint documentation for more details.

+Once a JWT has been obtained via the `/login` endpoint, we can proceed to query the GraphQL API endpoint `/graphql`.

+## GraphQL API

+This project ships with GraphiQL allowing you to write and execute queries via a web interface.

+If the Express server is up, we can head over to `http://localhost:4000/graphql` to start querying the GraphQL API.
+To use the GraphiQL interface, we'll need to create a new cookie in the browser called `Authorization` with the value of the JWT we acquired by logging in.

+<a name="Endpoints"></a>

+## Endpoints

+<a name="register"></a>

-### `/register`
+### register

 The `/register` endpoint is used to register a new user account.